pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 pachctl create secret -f pachyderm-user-secret.secret
 ```

-.NOTE:
+!!! note
     You can run the two previous steps by running
     `make pachyderm-user-secret.secret`.

 #### Mounting the secret in the pipeline